 4. Brick Bond (Stretcher Bond)

 This pattern is particularly attractive for homeowners who want parquet flooring but prefer a more understated look.
-Because blocks are not angled, installation tends to be more straightforward and cost-effective.
+Because blocks are not angled, installation tends to be simpler and more cost-effective.
 The reduced complexity also lowers material waste and makes it a practical option for modern flats, new builds, and large areas where efficiency is important.

-Best suited for: Modern homes, flats, cost-conscious renovations
+• Best suited for: Modern homes, flats, and cost-conscious renovations

 5. Versailles Pattern